baj12/2017_master_internship/Archives/notebook/march/oskar_project/23TO30_notes.md

 ## Done
 - [x] Find all order representants for HMM
+- [x] Look for HMM model without protein and annotations

-## To do
+## In progress
 - Download EST
-- Look for HMM model without protein and annotations
 - Prepare inputs for Maker